Chocolate Peanut Butter Protein Oatmeal Bake

 The recipe calls for vanilla with added cocoa powder.
 But feel free to use a chocolate protein powder if that’s what you have on hand.
 You might add an extra 1/3 scoop to account for the loss of cocoa.

-Like I mentioned in my white chocolate raspberry protein cheesecake, one of the most important things to keep in mind when using other protein powders is scoop size.
+One of the most important things to keep in mind when using other protein powders is scoop size.

 The recipe calls for PEScience Select which is a blend of whey and casein.
 If you’re using a whey-only protein powder, you may need to add a bit more protein powder or reduce the milk slightly.